-- · "Art is not just for art lovers, it's for everyone to enjoy in their own way!"
-This is the concept for our Learning Programs, which are designed for a wide variety of people. - · These Programs will be held both during Aichi Triennale 2022 and in phases leading up to the opening.
+- "Art is not just for art lovers, it's for everyone to enjoy in their own way!"
+This is the concept for our Learning Programs, which are designed for a wide variety of people. - · These Programs has been held both in phases leading up to the opening and during Aichi Triennale 2022.